Azure/terraform-azurerm-vnet/README.md

 This Terraform module deploys a Virtual Network in Azure with a subnet or a set of subnets passed in as input parameters.

-The module does not create nor expose a security group.
+The module does not create nor expose a network security group.
 This would need to be defined separately as additional security rules on subnets in the deployed network.

 ## Notice to contributor